yodrew/darkroomretreat/manuscript/blurb.md

 # blurb {#blurb}

-## relief {#relief}, rest, recovery
+## relief, rest, recovery {#relief-rest-recovery}

-Hygienic darkroom retreating consists of resting in an absolutely dark room for days, alone, with food.
+Hygienic darkroom retreating means resting in an absolutely dark room for days, alone, with food.
 Why do this?

 - instant relief from distress and overstimulation
 - profound rest from exhaustion